 Brookhaven College is listed as one of the U.S.’s top military friendly schools.

 Attention All Students Using Veteran Benefits.

-You must notify the Brookhaven College Veterans Affairs Office of ALL classes taken at Brookhaven (both on-campus and online) and these specific situations.
+You must notify the Brookhaven College Veteran Services Office of ALL classes taken at Brookhaven (both on-campus and online) and these specific situations.

-Failure to fortify the Brookhaven Veterans Affairs Office of these changes will affect your certification status and could result in delays in your payments from the VA or an over-payment which will require you to reimburse the for VA incorrectly paid courses.
+Failure to fortify the Brookhaven Veteran Services Office of these changes will affect your certification status and could result in delays in your payments from the VA or an over-payment which will require you to reimburse the for VA incorrectly paid courses.

 Once you have submitted your documentation, the Veteran Services Office will need your official degree plan and/or Parent School Letter (PSL) before submitting your certification to the VA regional office.